Chainflow/cosmos-validator-mission-control/README.md

 ```bash
 Note: Above mentioned metrics will be calculated and displayed according to the validator address you will be populating in config.toml
 ```

+**System Monitoring Metrics**
+-  For this you can refer `telgraf.conf` file for system monitoring metrics.You can just replace it with your original telegraf.conf file which have been located at /telegraf/etc/telegraf

+ **Alerting (Telegram and Email)**

+ - Alert about validator node sync status.
+ - Alert about missed blocks when the missed blocks count reaches or exceeded **missed_blocks_threshold** which has been given by user in *config.toml*
+ - Alert about no.of peers when the count falls below of **num_peers_threshold** which has been given by user in *config.toml*
+- Alert about the block difference between network and validator reaches or exceeds the **block_diff_threshold** which has been given by user in *config.toml*
+- Alert about the gaiad status whether it's running on your validator instance or not.
+- Alert about a new proposal
+- Alert about the proposal if it's moved to voting period, passed or rejected.
+- Alert about voting period proposals if the voting end time is less than or equal to 24 hours and also if the validator didn't vote on propoal yet.
+- Alert about validator health whether it's voting or jailed.
+You can get alerts twice a day based on the time you have configured **alert_time1** and **alert_time2** in *config.toml*
+- Alert about the voting power of your validator when it reaches or drops below of the **voting_power_threshold** which has been given by user in *config.toml*